 Engineering is a rewarding discipline with a variety of exciting occupational possibilities.
 Because we live in a world of ever-changing technology, skilled engineers are a staple of almost every sector of the economy.

-Electrical Engineering graduates typically go on to design and study a range of electrical and electronic systems, including electrical circuits, motors, generators, and telecommunications.
+- Electrical Engineering graduates typically go on to design and fabrication of a range of electrical and electronic systems, including microprocessors, electric motors, generators, and telecommunications systems.

-Mechanical Engineering graduates usually specialize in the design of physical or mechanical systems, like power and energy sources, aerospace products, and more.
+- Mechanical Engineering graduates usually specialize in the design and manufacturing of mechanical components or systems, automotive, aerospace or consumer products, etc.